-Applicants can feel confident that the information they provide is used only to access disaster recovery assistance, according to the head of disaster recovery operations in New York for the Federal Emergency Management Agency (FEMA).
+Kokomo, IN -- People who call the FEMA toll-free application line at 1-800-621-FEMA (TTY 1-800-462-7585) to apply for disaster assistance can feel confident that the information they provide is used only to provide disaster recovery assistance, according to the head of disaster recovery operations in Indiana for the Federal Emergency Management Agency (FEMA).

-"An application with FEMA for disaster assistance is confidential," said Philip E. Parr, FEMA federal coordinating officer.
+"An application with FEMA for disaster assistance is confidential," Thomas J. Costello, FEMA federal coordinating officer, said.
 "We don't want privacy concerns to prevent people from getting the assistance they are eligible to receive."

 Information gathered in the telephone interview when the applicant calls the FEMA toll-free number is used only to determine what type of assistance is most appropriate and is kept confidential.
 This is a requirement of the Privacy Act of 1974.
-An applicant can provide written consent to permit FEMA to disclose his or her application information to other agencies that may provide assistance.
+An applicant may sign a release form to permit FEMA to disclose his or her application information to other agencies that may provide assistance.

-State Coordinating Officer, Andrew X. Feeney urged New Yorkers who suffered damages from the severe storms and flooding to call and register for assistance.
-"That one phone call is your application for a number of disaster programs that are in place to help the people of New York recover from this terrible disaster."
+Patrick R. Ralston, state coordinating officer, Indiana State Emergency Management Agency (SEMA), urged Hoosiers who suffered damages from the severe storms, tornadoes and flooding to call and apply.
+"That one phone call is your application for a number of disaster programs that are in place to help the people of Indiana recover from this terrible disaster."